The 5-Minute Guide to IPA Food Pairing

 Lean into the Malt for An Extra Dimension

 Another element that can come into play for pairing, especially for other beer styles, is the malt profile.
-By necessity, an IPA may have a larger grain bill than you may realize.
+By necessity, an IPA may have a more prominent grain bill than you may realize.

-Some malts will come across biscuity.
-Others bready.
-Others caramel.
-And for some IPAs, all of the above.
+Some malts will come across as biscuity, others bready, and others caramel.
+For some IPAs, all of the above.

-This is where you need to analyze your beer and your food, and experiment.
-If you succeed you’ll reach another dimension.
+This is where you need to analyze your beer and food and experiment.
+If you succeed, you’ll reach another dimension.

-For example, a spicy sausage calzone is taken to eleven with the right IPA.
-The bready malt resonates with the baked dough and the carbonation cuts through the greasiness to keep your palate receptive.
+For example, take a spicy sausage calzone to eleven with the right IPA.
+The bready malt resonates with the baked dough, and the carbonation cuts through the greasiness to keep your palate receptive.
 Just don’t get too fruity with the hop profile.

-To get more sophisticated, and to take a page out of Oliver’s book, an IPA is great with a traditional French Cassoulet.
-Cassoulet is basically the most over the top baked stew casserole available on earth.
+To get more sophisticated and take a page out of Oliver’s book, an IPA is excellent with a traditional French cassoulet—basically the most over-the-top baked stew casserole available on earth.
 And that doesn’t quite do it justice.

-It has beans, pork shoulder, duck confit, vegetables, and more.
-Not to mention it’s topped with a baked breadcrumb crust.
+It has beans, pork shoulder, duck confit, vegetables, and more, topped with a baked breadcrumb crust.

-With a Cassoulet, there’s just so much that can happen.
-The breadcrumbs can play with the malt, and so can the roasted pork if it develops a little caramel-ness in process.
+With a cassoulet, there’s just so much that can happen.
+The breadcrumbs can play with the malt, and so can the roasted pork if it develops a bit of caramel-ness.
 Herbal hop qualities can interact with the seasonings.
 The carbonation cuts through the fat and richness.

 My Cheatsheet of IPA Food Pairings